mamadcamzis/titanic/README.md

-Click here to see the deployed app <a href=https://mc-titanic-dashboard.herokuapp.com/> Titanic dashboard </a>
+Click here to see the deployed app <a href=https://mc-titanic-dashboard.herokuapp.com/ target="_blank" rel="noopener noreferrer"> Titanic dashboard </a>

-Dataset is: <a href="https://www.kaggle.com/c/titanic"> Titanic </a>
+Dataset is here: <a href="https://www.kaggle.com/c/titanic" target="_blank" rel="noopener noreferrer"> Titanic </a>